thevladbog/quokkaq-go-backend/docs/repository-secrets.md

 1. **Authentication failures**: Check that all secrets are correctly configured and not expired
 2. **Permission denied**: Verify that service accounts have the required roles
 3. **Connection failures**: Check network access and firewall rules
+4. **Missing environment variables**: Ensure all required secrets are configured

 ### Debugging Steps